 This was a serious case of making-the-tool-before-coming-up-with-good-use-for-it.
-Inspired by Deep Zoom (example), and the way Photoshop handles working with huge canvases by caching it on disk as small tiles, I decided to write a Java library that allows you to have fucking ginormous canvases in processing (the limiting factor being hard disk space).
+Inspired by Deep Zoom (example), and the way Photoshop handles working with huge canvases by caching it on disk as small tiles, I decided to write a Java library that allows you to have ginormous canvases in processing (the limiting factor being hard disk space).
 It essentially shifts the memory usage from RAM on to the disk.
 The canvas can then be exported straight into Deep Zoom format.
-So I laboured away and finished it…then thought, well what the fuck shall I do with it now? (more…)
+So I laboured away and finished it…then thought, well what the hell shall I do with it now? (more…)

 Last weekend I was by the sea and I noticed how coastal formations would make fucking epic towers if they were rotated on their sides with clouds in place of the sea, and I thought it was about time I had a Photoshop workout (it’s been a while).
 Then desaturate, up the contrast, slap some lighting effects on for some mood, and job done.
 Some work better than others, but I think the one I’m most pleased with is the ‘Bridges’ one for my cheeky use of the Clifton suspension bridge.